KanterIV/KanterIV/README.md

     <img src="https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=fff">
   </a>
 </div>

+---

+### 😎 A little about me:

+- 🔥 Front-end developer with a passion for beautiful interfaces and clean code.
+- 📚 Always learning something new — tech evolves fast, and I'm doing my best to keep up.
+- ☕ My ideal coding session starts with a cup of coffee and a good mood (and sometimes with a couple of bugs that shouldn't be there).
+- 🧠 Trying not to "die" in these _wonderful_ times, balancing work, life, and self-improvement.
+- 🚀 Dreaming of building an app that **doesn't break on the first day of release**.
+Well, at least I’ll try! 😅

+---

 <!--
 **KanterIV/KanterIV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.